10 Horror Movies That Were Turned Into Board Games

 Retro video games have become a big topic of discussion here in the horror community in recent years, with NES efforts like Friday the 13th and A Nightmare on Elm Street experiencing a strange resurgence in popularity.
 A handful of other horror films have received the video game treatment over the years, including The Texas Chain Saw Massacre, The Thing and Halloween.

 But what about board games?
-It’s not often that fans talk about horror movie board games, which might lead you to believe that they simply don’t exist.
+Fans rarely talk about horror movie board games, which might lead you to believe that they simply don’t exist.
 But the truth is that many horror movies over the years have received their own board games, from The Shining to Alligator.
 Yes.
 Alligator.

 Let’s give those horror movie-inspired board games some love, shall we?!